-The spread spectrum used in the NCV97310 is an "up-spread" technique, meaning the switching frequency is spread upward from the 2.0 MHz base frequency.
+The spread spectrum used in the NCV97310A is an "up-spread" technique, meaning the switching frequency is spread upward from the 2.0 MHz base frequency.
 For example, a 5% spread means that the switching frequency is swept (spread) from 2.0 MHz up to 2.1 MHz in a linear fashion - this is called the modulation depth.
-The rate at which this spread takes place is called the modulation frequency means that the frequency is swept from 2.0 MHz to 2.1 MHz in 50 $\mu$ s and then back down from 2.1 MHz to 2.0 MHz in 50 $\mu$ s.
+The rate at which this spread takes place is called the modulation frequency.
+For example, a 10 kHz modulation frequency means that the frequency is swept from 2.0 MHz to 2.1 MHz in 50 $\mu s$ and then back down from 2.1 MHz to 2.0 MHz in 50 $\mu s$ .